Home > Personal Injury Legal Services > Road Accidents > Whiplash Compensation QLD

 However, the average compensation payout is around $90,000 when someone has professional legal representation.

 Whiplash sufferers can generally lodge a CTP claim against the third-party insurer of the at-fault driver.
-Compensation payments from a CTP insurer help with medical expenses and rehab.
+Compensation payments from a CTP insurer help cover medical expenses and rehabilitation costs.
 Here are the 6 steps:

 Whiplash isn’t always a neck injury.
-That’s because the force of a collision can cause chronic pain in different areas of the spine, like the neck, lower and midback.
+That’s because the force of a collision can cause chronic pain in different areas of the spine, such as the neck and lower and midback.

 There is no minimum speed for acquiring soft tissue injuries like whiplash.
 Instead, the basis for a whiplash compensation claim is a medical diagnosis of an accident.